 First, spray paint the pumpkins, florals, and candles black.
 Try to only apply one coat of black paint on the candles.
 You want the light to still be able to show through.

 Once dry get all your centerpiece ingredients together, and begin!

 Lay out the white material across the center of the table.
 The fact that it’s not perfectly flat is the point.
 Gather and tuck, making it look a little messy.

 Next, place the candlestick holders and candles in the center of the table, staggered a bit.

 Now add the pumpkins.
 Start with the larger ones in the center and work out to the smaller ones at the end.

-Finally you’ll add in the floral.
-These don’t all have to match, mine sure didn’t!
-I think one was a sunflower, there was some fall leaves, and a few other random flowers I found in my old decor.
+Finally, you’ll add in the floral.
+Spray paint them all black so no matter if they matched or not before, they do now!
+I think one was a sunflower, there were some fall leaves, and a few other random flowers I found in my old decor.

 That’s it!
 A super simple Halloween table decor idea that will be sure to wow your guests!